eca-sae/internet-drafts-eca-sae/draft-ritz-eca.md

 **Relying Party**: Consumes signed Attestation Results to make authorization decisions.

+**Verifying Relying Party (VRP):** An entity that fulfills the roles of both Verifier and Relying Party, particularly in attestation renewal procedures.
+The VRP directly appraises Evidence from an Attester to make an authorization decision without consulting an external Verifier.

+**Identity Supplier:** In the context of ECA, this role is collaboratively fulfilled by the Attester and Verifier.
+The identity is not provisioned by a central authority but **emerges deterministically** from the identity bootstrap procedure, where the Attester generates its identity claims based on its inherent properties (`IF`) and the Verifier cryptographically ratifies them by issuing a signed Attestation Result.

+**Evidence:** A set of claims produced by an Attester about its state, cryptographically signed by the Attester itself.
+In ECA, this typically takes the form of a signed EAT containing claims such as the EUID, IHB, and Proof-of-Possession.

+**Attestation Result (AR):** A signed statement from a Verifier asserting the outcome of the appraisal of an Attester's Evidence.
+In ECA, this is a separate artifact from the Evidence, signed by the Verifier's long-term identity key.

 **Entity Attestation Token (EAT):** A standardized token format [@!RFC9711] used to convey attestation evidence in a cryptographically verifiable form.

 **Binding Factor (BF):** Attestation scope.
 A publicly verifiable, high-entropy value (≥128 bits) that cryptographically scopes an attestation procedure to a specific context.
 The BF does not require confidentiality; protocol security relies on its binding to the Instance Factor, not secrecy.
 Context-specific semantics: